52HZMercury/52HZMercury/README.md

 About me:

-- 🔭 I like doing sth that interests me in the open-source community whenever I'm free
+- 🔭 I love astronomy the most

-- ❤️ I love astronomy and writing Python the most
+- ❤️ I like doing sth that interests me in the open-source community whenever I'm free

 <div align="center">